 - gene therapy medicines: these contain genes that lead to a therapeutic, prophylactic or diagnostic effect.
 They work by inserting 'recombinant' genes into the body, usually to treat a variety of diseases, including genetic disorders, cancer or long-term diseases.
 A recombinant gene is a stretch of DNA that is created in the laboratory, bringing together DNA from different sources;

-- somatic-cell therapy medicines: these contain cells or tissues that have been manipulated to change their biological characteristics so that they can be used for a function that is different to its ofiginal essential function in the body.
+- somatic-cell therapy medicines: these contain cells or tissues that have been manipulated to change their biological characteristics or cells or tissues not intended to be used for the same essential functions in the body.
 They can be used to cure, diagnose or prevent diseases;

 - tissue-engineered medicines: these contain cells or tissues that have been modified so they can be used to repair, regenerate or replace human tissue;

-- combined advanced-therapy medicines: these contain one or more medical devices as an integral part of the medicine.
+- combined ATMPs: these contain one or more medical devices as an integral part of the medicine.
 An example of this is cells embedded in a biodegradable matrix or scaffold.

 Role of the European Medicines Agency

 As in the case of all medicines, the Agency continues to monitor the safety and efficacy of advanced therapy medicines after they are approved and marketed.
 The Agency also gives scientific support to companies to help them design pharmacovigilance and risk management systems used to monitor the safety of these medicines.

 Committee for Advanced Therapies